 The glitch had happened before, but the strength of the storm kept the spacecraft blind for more than 40 hours — far longer than usual.
 However, Venus Express recovered and continued observations.

 Only one month later, researchers found that Venus is likely generating auroras even though the planet does not have a magnetic field.
 This helped to explain some strange nighttime lights on Venus that spacecraft had spotted for years.

-It's been established already that Venus does have a "magnetotail" that happens when particles from the sun hit its ionosphere, which is a part of its upper atmosphere that contains electrically charged ions.
+It has been established already that Venus does have a "magnetotail" that happens when particles from the sun hit its ionosphere, which is a part of its upper atmosphere that contains electrically charged ions.